umd-lib/wstrack/server/README.md

 "config.x.history.storage_dir" parameter in "config/application.rb".
 The
 value for this parameter can be set via a "HISTORY_STORAGE_DIR" environment variable, otherwise it defaults to the "tmp" subdirectory in the project root.
+The directory will be created, if it does not exist.

 The application has been configured (via the "config.time_zone" parameter in "config/application.rb") to use the